Simon Hall (murderer): Claims of innocence and assistance

 Hall refused to acknowledge his guilt and his legal team attempted to discredit the fibre evidence against him.
 In 2007 his case was promoted by Rough Justice.
 His case was also taken up by the University of Bristol Innocence Project (UoBIP), and they helped his case get referred to the Court of Appeal of England and Wales in 2009 via the Criminal Cases Review Commission.

 Hall's wife Stephanie, who he had married in prison in 2005, was convinced of his claims of innocence, saying: "There was never a shadow of a doubt that they had the wrong guy, he didn't have it in him – he's too sensitive and kind."
 For many years she ran a campaign called "Justice 4 Simon" in an attempt to free him from prison, and Hall regularly sent online messages to his supporters.
 Friends and family of Hall also backed him, setting up a website to highlight what they believed were the weaknesses in the prosecution case against him, and wrongly claiming that he had no motive for killing Albert, a friend of his mother's.
 His campaign also won the backing of a number of MPs, and his case also featured in the book No Smoke: The Shocking Truth about British Justice by Sandra Lean.
-Famous lawyer Michael Mansfield agreed to represent him legally and lead his campaign to be freed.
+Lawyer Michael Mansfield agreed to represent him legally and lead his campaign to be freed.